 Placed drawing views such as Assembly, Fabrication and Drill Drawing views will extract design data from the source board array PCB file.

 Geometric Dimensioning and Tolerances

-Draftsman includes the capability to place and configure industry standard Geometric Dimensioning and Geometric Tolerances symbolic elements that define the manufacturing properties of objects included in a drawing.
+Draftsman includes the capability to place and configure industry-standard Geometric Dimensioning and Geometric Tolerances symbolic elements that define the manufacturing properties of objects included in a drawing.

-Also used in most advanced MCAD applications, the specialized information provided by the placed geometric symbols stipulate the allowable imperfections in the manufacture of physical objects.
+Also used in most advanced MCAD applications, the specialized information provided by the placed geometric symbols stipulates the allowable imperfections in the manufacture of physical objects.
 The geometric definition elements that can be added to Draftsman documents are derived from standards developed by the American Society of Mechanical Engineers (ASME) – specifically, the ASME Y14.5-2009 Dimension and Tolerancing standard.
 Many other standards and guidelines exist for geometric engineering definitions, including a large number of conceptually specific documents from the International Organization for Standardization (ISO).

 ► See Geometric dimensioning and tolerancing for overview information and reference links.

 In terms of Draftsman engineering documents, the symbol-based Dimensioning and Tolerancing information is incorporated into a drawing by the placement of two types of objects: